UniqueNetwork/marketplace-docker/README.md

 > * Full stack engineers
 > * IT administrators

-In this tutorial we will install the marketplace locally on a computer or in a virtual machine with Ubuntu OS.
-The process of installing it in a production environment is the same plus your IT administrator will need to setup the infrastructure (such as domain name, hosting, firewall, nginx, and SSL certificates) so that the server that hosts the marketplace can be accessed by the users on the Internet, like Unique marketplace: [https://unqnft.io](https://unqnft.io).
+This tutorial shows the steps that need to be performed to carry out an install of the marketplace on a computer in a local environment or in a virtual machine with Ubuntu OS.
+The process of installing it in a production environment is identical, with the caveat that your IT administrator will need to setup the supporting infrastructure (such as a globally accessible domain name, hosting, firewall, nginx, and SSL certificates) so that the server that hosts the marketplace can be accessed by the users on the Internet.
+Visit [https://unqnft.io](https://unqnft.io) to experience an example of a self-hosted, globally accessible marketplace.

 ## Prerequisites